• Skip to main content

 FAQ

 It's both!
 'Chilli' is the spelling commonly used in British English, whereas 'chili' is the common spelling in American English.
-I have readers in countries that use both of these forms, so I've used both versions on my site.
-Additionally, 'chili' is also name for a type of thick stew in the U.S., and I wanted to differentiate the type of chili being used in these eggs (i.e. it is not stew!).
+Additionally, 'chili' is name for a type of thick stew in the U.S., but for the purposes of this recipe, I'm referring to scrambled eggs with chili peppers.

 More Egg Recipes